Many-body and QED effects in electron-atom inelastic scattering in EELS: Numerical Results

-The DHF system of coupled differential equations is solved numerically in \texttt{AMBiT} \cite{ambit}, for a number of atoms.
+The DHF system of coupled differential equations is solved numerically in \texttt{AMBIT} \cite{ambit} for a number of atoms.
 The eigenvalue problem is solved by the shooting method.
-A combination of exponential and linear grids is applied to the radial direction for the solution of the ODEs.
+A combination of exponential and linear grids is applied to the radial direction for the solution of the ordinary differential equations (ODEs).
 The ODEs are solved using the Adams-Moulton integration method until self-consistency is achieved.
-The ionized electron wavefunction is numerically determined in a similar fashion but it does not back-react to the bound state orbitals of the ionized atom.
+The ionized electron wave function is numerically determined in a similar fashion but it does not back-react to the bound-state orbitals of the ionized atom.
 The equation of motion is solved numerically with a boundary condition at $r=\infty$, which corresponds to a free outgoing spherical wave.

 In the calculation of the ionization differential cross section, the occupation number of the open shells is taken to be an average over the quantum numbers of the open shell, so that spherical symmetry is kept.
 This approximation is not expected to have a major impact on the overall shape of the ionization differential cross section of core shells since they are expected to decouple from the valence shells \cite{indelicato_lindroth_1992}.
-However, vector coupling of the angular momentum is needed for the discrete excitation part of the spectra, as calculated in section \ref{sec:excDCS}.
+However, vector coupling of the angular momentum is needed for the discrete excitation part of the spectra, as calculated in Sec. \ref{sec:excDCS}.

 An auxiliary central potential which resembles the isotropic part of the electron-electron interaction is commonly used as the starting point of the iterative solution of the DHF equations of motion.
-The non-central part of the $V_{ee}$ potential is added during the iterative solution.
+The noncentral part of the $V_{ee}$ potential is added during the iterative solution.
 The DHF auxiliary central field is chosen to be the Thomas-Fermi potential.
 The final result does not depend on this choice, but the convergence speed of numerical integration of the ODEs can be substantially improved by a good choice of the auxiliary potential.